Setono/SyliusCalloutPlugin/README.md

     namespace App\Entity;

-    use Setono\SyliusCalloutPlugin\Model\CalloutsAwareTrait as SetonoSyliusCalloutPluginCalloutsAwareTrait;
+    use Setono\SyliusCalloutPlugin\Model\CalloutsAwareTrait as SetonoSyliusCalloutCalloutsAwareTrait;
-    use Setono\SyliusCalloutPlugin\Model\ProductInterface as SetonoSyliusCalloutPluginCalloutsProductInterface;
+    use Setono\SyliusCalloutPlugin\Model\ProductInterface as SetonoSyliusCalloutProductInterface;
     use Sylius\Component\Core\Model\Product as BaseProduct;
     use Doctrine\ORM\Mapping as ORM;